Kurlan/scrappy-home-automation/_posts/2017-02-03-creating-openhab-sitemap.md

 ```
 Group GarageDoor <garagedoor>

-Switch GarageDoorClosedSensor <garagedoor> (GarageDoor)
+Contact GarageDoorClosedSensor <garagedoor> (GarageDoor)
 Switch GarageDoorSwitch <switch> (GarageDoor)
 ```

 ### What have we done?
 The above is a basic items definition.
 Each line represents an Item.
 The first token in the line specifies the ItemType.
-In this case we have two, `Group` and `Switch`.
-The `Group` type allows us to aribtrarily group items together.
-The `Switch` type allows us, when reading from an Item state, to determine if something is on or off.
-When writing to an Item, it allows us to flip a switch from on to off and vice versa.
+In this case we have three, `Group`, `Switch`, and `Contact`.
+The `Group` type allows us to arbitrarily group items together.
+The `Contact` type allows us to to determine if something is on or off when reading from an Item state. `Switch` allows us to flip a switch from on to off and vice versa.
 A full list of ItemTypes can be found [here](http://docs.openhab.org/configuration/items.html#item-types).

 The second token defines the name of the Item.
 Item names must be unique.